copley/java_bracket_order/README.md

 Main Function:
 A sample contract is defined and a market order is placed.
 Once the simulated market order fill is triggered, the listener calculates the child order prices and places the stop loss and limit orders with a slight delay between them.

+Review the Warnings:

+The warning about 'dependencies.dependency.systemPath' for com.ib:ibapi:jar means that Maven is referencing the TwsApi.jar directly from your project directory.
+This approach isn’t ideal if others will use your project, because the jar won’t be available in their environment.

+To resolve this, you might want to install the jar into your local Maven repository using a command like:

+bash
+Copy
+mvn install:install-file -Dfile=lib/TwsApi.jar -DgroupId=com.ib -DartifactId=ibapi -Dversion=1.0 -Dpackaging=jar
+Then update your pom.xml to reference the dependency without the system scope.

+Also, note the warning about platform encoding.
+If you need consistent builds, you can set the encoding in your pom.xml.